Canon 80D vs Nikon D5300

-The Canon EOS 80D and the Nikon D5300 are two digital cameras that were revealed to the public, respectively, in February 2016 and October 2013.
+The Canon EOS 80D and the Nikon D5300 are two digital cameras that were announced, respectively, in February 2016 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 The side-by-side display below illustrates the physical size and weight of the Canon 80D and the Nikon D5300.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 80D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is notably smaller (16 percent) than the Canon 80D.
 Moreover, the D5300 is markedly lighter (34 percent) than the 80D.
 It is worth mentioning in this context that the 80D is splash and dust resistant, while the D5300 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (80D) and the Nikon Lens Catalog (D5300).